 Associate in Arts Degree

-The Information Technology transfer program is designed to prepare students to enter baccalaureate programs in Information Technology on the junior level.
+This program is designed to prepare the student to enter a baccalaureate program in Psychology/Social Work, with a concentration in Social Work on the junior level.

 |Course Number||Course Title||Credits|